-* Bunch non-emergency medical expenses in the year in which you have the best chance of clearing the 10%-of-AGI threshold.
+* Bunch non-emergency medical expenses in the year in which you have the best chance of clearing the 7.5%-of-AGI threshold.
 For instance, you may schedule a physical exam or dental cleaning for 2019 or postpone those expenses to 2020 if it better suits your purposes.

 * Make home improvements that qualify for mortgage interest deductions as acquisition debt.
 This includes loans to substantially improve your principal residence or one other home.

 * Transfer income-producing property to family members in lower tax brackets.
 However, the “kiddie tax” generally applies to unearned income above $2,200 received in 2019 by a dependent child under age 18 or full-time student under age 24.
 Under the TCJA, the kiddie tax is based on the tax rates for estates and trusts, which will often produce a higher tax than it would have previously.
 Recent legislation reverts the kiddie tax back to the parents’ tax rate, but not until 2020.
 You can elect to use the parents’ rate for 2018 and 2019.
 Contact us for more information.